ykweon1104/Data-analysis-for-marketing-campaigns/README.md

 # Young Kweon

-Estimate probabilities of conversions for marketing campaigns
+Estimate the probability of convention rate in the biggest market area for marketing campaigns